sankalpdayal/ParticleFilterForLocalization/README.md

-# Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)
+# Localization Using Particle Filter
+Self-Driving Car Engineer Nanodegree Program

 ## Project Introduction
-Your robot has been kidnapped and transported to a new location!
+In this project the robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project I have implemented a 2 dimensional particle filter in C++.
+My particle filter uses this map and initial localization information (analogous to what a GPS would provide).
+At each time step the filter gets the observation and control data.
+The filter uses them to predict the position of the car.

+#### Submission
+This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+I have submited my completed version of `particle_filter.cpp`, which is located in the `src` directory.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and intall uWebSocketIO for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./particle_filter

-Alternatively some scripts have been included to streamline this process, these can be leveraged by executing the following in the top directory of the project:

-1. ./clean.sh
-2. ./build.sh
-3. ./run.sh

-Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h

-The program main.cpp has already been filled out, but feel free to modify it.
+My setup is done using windows with docker installed.
+The remaining setup was done as a linux system.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.
+The main protcol is that main.cpp uses for uWebSocketIO in communicating with the simulator.

 INPUT: values provided by the simulator to the c++ program